-The 2015 Ministerial Council Meeting (MCM) will take place at the OECD Paris Headquarters on 3 and 4 June 2015, and will be preceded on 2 and 3 June by the OECD Forum.
-Both events form part of OECD Week 2015 and will bring together government ministers, international experts, and key figures from the worlds of academia, business and civil society.
+The 2015 Ministerial Council Meeting (MCM) took place at the OECD Paris Headquarters on 3 and 4 June 2015, and was preceded on 2 and 3 June by the OECD Forum.
+Both events form part of OECD Week 2015 and brought together government ministers, international experts, and key figures from the worlds of academia, business and civil society.

-Participants will look at how to reinforce economic growth, ensuring that it is not only strong and sustainable, but also inclusive and green, creates jobs and tackles inequality.
+Participants looked at how to reinforce economic growth, ensuring that it is not only strong and sustainable, but also inclusive and green, creates jobs and tackles inequality.

-Themes addressed will include investment and innovation, trade and improving the business environment.
-Participants will also discuss how the OECD can actively support the post-2015 development agenda while helping governments address global challenges such as water management and climate change ahead of COP21.
+Themes addressed included investment and innovation, trade and improving the business environment.
+Participants also discussed how the OECD can actively support the post-2015 development agenda while helping governments address global challenges such as water management and climate change ahead of COP21.

-The Netherlands will chair the Ministerial meeting.
-Prime Minister Mark Rutte will make a keynote address on the morning of 3 June followed by a dialogue with Ministers from France, Czech Republic and Korea.
-Later that day the OECD will launch its twice-annual Economic Outlook.
+The Netherlands chaired the Ministerial meeting.
+Prime Minister Mark Rutte made a keynote address on the morning of 3 June followed by a dialogue with Ministers from France, Czech Republic and Korea.
+Read also the opening speech by the Secretary-General.
+Later that day the OECD launched its twice-annual Economic Outlook.

-French President François Hollande will give a public speech at the OECD’s Ministerial Council Meeting (MCM) at 3.00 p.m. on Wednesday 3 June 2015.
-The speech will take place ahead of the Ministerial session on Unlocking Growth: the role of investment, innovation and the business climate.
+French President François Hollande gave a public speech at the OECD’s Ministerial Council Meeting (MCM) at 3.00 p.m. on Wednesday 3 June 2015.
+The speech took place ahead of the Ministerial session on Unlocking Growth: the role of investment, innovation and the business climate.

-The OECD will also host a series of B20 and G20 meetings in the margins of OECD Week.
-The B20 infrastructure and investment and trade taskforces and the anti-corruption working group will meet to push forward the development of recommendations to G20 governments
+The OECD also hosted a series of B20 and G20 meetings in the margins of OECD Week.
+The B20 infrastructure and investment and trade taskforces and the anti-corruption working group met to push forward the development of recommendations to G20 governments

 Tuesday 2 June